kurapica/PLoop/README.md

 Document
 ====

-*System.Object* and many other features are used before, it's better if there is a way to show details of them, so, a document system is bring in to bind comments to those features.
+*System.Object* and many other features are used before, it's better if there is a way to show details of them, so, a document system is bring in to bind comments for those features.

-So, take the *System.Object* as an example :
+Take the *System.Object* as an example :

 	import "System"